Yrol/spring-project-management/README.md

 docker-compose up -d
 ```

-The DB schemas are located in `/docker/docker-sources/postgres/dbscripts/` directory which will execute automatically during `docker-compose`
+The DB schemas are located in `/docker/docker-sources/postgres/dbscripts/` directory which will execute automatically during `docker-compose`.
+Make sure to update it when new schema changed are introduced.

 ---